kubedb/docs/docs/guides/mssqlserver/clustering/ag_cluster.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Configuring Highly Available MSSQLServer Cluster
+# Configuring SQL Server Availability Group Cluster

-In MSSQLServer, multiple servers can work together to serve high availability and load balancing.
+In SQL Server, multiple servers can work together to serve high availability and load balancing.
 These servers will be either in *Master* or *Standby* mode.

 In *master* mode, server that can modify data.
 In *standby* mode, the server continuously applies WAL received from the master server.
 The standby server can read WAL from a WAL archive (see restore_command) or directly from the master over a TCP connection (streaming replication).